nextcloud/documentation/developer_manual/angular.rst

 Closing remarks
 ---------------
-This was a minimal fraction of Angular but it should give you a good idea about how Angular works.
+This was a minimal fraction of Angular but it should give you a good idea about how Angular works (If not, please help to improve the documentation ;) ).
 More directives and objects are available on the `official API Page <http://docs.angularjs.org/api/>`_